-Finalists of the Clinical Case Awards session will benefit from:
+Finalists of the Clinical Case Award session will benefit from:

-Dr Ewa Jankowksa, coordinator of the programme was interviewed for Heart Failure 2016 Congress News: “These Clinical Cases are special”, she explains.
+Dr Ewa Jankowksa, coordinator of the programme explains: “These Clinical Cases are special”.
 “They are unique; often it concerns difficult cases which usually expand beyond the guidelines.
 Unexpected events and no standard treatment guarantee that this is exciting and very educational material.”

 Looking for more content from Heart Failure 2019?